-The Travellers are today mainly affected by the policy of the Norwegian State in together with the organisation The Norwegian Mission among the Homeless, that was put into practice at the start of the 18th century and lasted until 1988.
+The Travellers are today mainly affected by the policy of the Norwegian State in together with the organisation The Norwegian Mission among the Homeless, 13 that was put into practice at the start of the 18th century and lasted until 1988.
 In this period, the Norwegian Mission functioned as a kind of state Traveller Directorate in charge of implement this state policy, chiefly in two areas: child care work, which often consisted in separating children from their parents and placing them in orphanages or foster care, and efforts to make adults and their families to leave their travelling life and become sedentary residents.
-Partly, these policies was made possible because of the resistance against the Travellers by most municipalities, trying to prevent Travellers to settle in their communities.
+14 Partly, these policies was made possible because of the resistance against the Travellers by most municipalities, trying to prevent Travellers to settle in their communities.
+15

 Prior to the work of the Norwegian Mission, several laws were passed to make this work possible.
 The Social Guardianship Act from 1896 made it legal to take children away from their parents, while The Vagrant Act enabled the authorities to force permanent residency.
 With reference to these laws, 1500 children of Traveller heritage were taken from their parents in the period between 1900 until about 1970, while 990 adults and children stayed at the working colony Svanviken where they were to learn to become permanent residents, in the period between 1908 until 1986.

-Today, the Travellers are not a homogenous group, but one thing they have in common is this history of forced assimilation.
-The prejudice and discrimination they have been subjected to has in many ways contributed to perpetuating the ethnic divisions between Travellers and non-Travellers.
+16 discrimination they have been subjected to has in many ways contributed to perpetuating the ethnic divisions between Travellers and non-Travellers.
 The history of discrimination and assimilation is also the reason for the unwritten rule among Travellers never to mention in public that someone else is of Traveller descent unless that person has chosen to do so.
 Similarly, it is up to each individual where and when such an ethnical identity is to be used.
-Despite the ethnical revitalisation in recent years and the newfound pride in Traveller identity, many people treat their ethnic identity in a similar way to how Harald Eidheim described the Sea Sámi people in 1969, their ethnical identity being so heavily stigmatized that they only display it in the private sphere.
+Despite the ethnical revitalisation in recent years and the newfound pride in Traveller identity, many people treat their ethnic identity in a similar way to how Harald Eidheim described the Sea Sámi people in 1969,17 their ethnical identity being so heavily stigmatized that they only display it in the private sphere.